Beyond FCRA: Top 5 Confusing Background Check Laws by State 9 Jan 2018

-While the Fair Credit Reporting Act (FCRA) is the law of the land for employment background checks, there are also a variety of state regulations that employers should be aware of while hiring.
-To make things more confusing, state laws are always evolving, so it’s important to pay close attention based on your organization’s location.
+While the Fair Credit Reporting Act (FCRA) is the law of the land for employment background checks, there are also a variety of state background check laws that employers should be aware of while hiring.
+To make things more confusing, background check laws are always evolving, so it’s important to pay close attention based on your organization’s location.

 Pre-employment drug screening is standard for many organizations.
 Some states require specific written policies that must be approved prior to implementation.
 If you’re in Maine, the state Department of Labor must approve your drug testing program, for example.